How to get rid of flying ants: 5 ways to keep swarming pests away

 “The reason for this is that ants prefer humid weather and they use this time to get on the lookout for a new home.
 While that’s all well and good, it becomes a real nuisance for those of us who enjoy spending time in our gardens and outdoors."

-"People across the country have already been reporting swarms of the pests and unfortunately the problem could worsen", presumably as temperatures continue to rise.
+"People across the country have already been reporting swarms of the pests and unfortunately, the problem could worsen", presumably as temperatures continue to rise.

 "When people come across swarms in their area, they call it ‘flying ant day’, which is a bit of a misnomer," says Adam.
 "There is no single flying ant day.
 It can happen whenever the weather is warm and calm.
 Temperatures must be above 13 degrees and wind speeds below 6.3 metres per second for flying ants to appear."

-"In the UK, the perfect weather for flying ants is usually around July and August.
-The majority of the flying ant activity will generally be concentrated on just a small handful of days in these warmer months.
-For example, in July 2023, there were three major spikes in flying ant activity, which occurred on the 7th, 18th and 27th of July, but there were lower levels of flying ant activity on other days in the month too.
-There may also be more flying ant activity to come in August."
+For example, last July, there were three major spikes in flying ant activity, which occurred around heatwave days, but there were lower levels of flying ant activity on other days in the month too.
+There may also be more flying ant activity to come in August.

 Once you've got rid of the flying ants, why not search your kitchen for the most common kitchen cupboard pests?
 Similar to the ants, they tend to appear in vast numbers so it's best to be ready for them and catch the pests before they can take over your dry ingredients.